GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/07CwNEuofVPa8jp3LFfm.png", alt="Extension URLs hidden from the requests table.", width="800", height="478" %}

 {% Aside 'important' %}
-Additionally, with [ignore-listing enabled by default for extensions](/blog/new-in-devtools-115/#content-script), DevTools now won't attempt to load source maps for extensions, so you won't see the "Failed to load source maps" warnings that aren't related to your code.
+Additionally, DevTools now won't attempt to load source maps for extensions, so you won't see the "Failed to load source maps" warnings that aren't related to your code.

 Moreover, similar warnings caused by *your* code are now shown in an infobar at the bottom of the **Sources** panel instead of the **Console**.
 {% endAside %}

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/45b4415d1599864a73cab4138ecd3135d8ee79ba #}